TheShadow29/awesome-grounding/README.md

 # Awesome Language Grounding
 A curated list of research papers in grounding.
 Link to the code if available is also present.

+Language grounding task refers to localizing an object given a query or a sentence.
+It is somewhat related to Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa)

 ## Contributing
 Feel free to contact me [theshadow29.github.io](theshadow29.github.io) or open an issue or submit a pull request.